colabobio/epidemica-website/_toplevel/2-privacy.md

 - Environmental data: Anonymous sensor data (e.g., temperature, ambient light) from your device, used to understand how environmental context may influence behavior.
 - System analytics: Aggregated, anonymized diagnostics collected automatically by Apple and Google, such as crash reports and app retention statistics.

-Note: Location services may need to be enabled during a simulation on some devices due to system requirements for Bluetooth sensing. **However, no location data is collected or stored** by Epigames.
+Note: Location services may need to be enabled during a simulation on some devices due to system requirements for Bluetooth sensing. **However, no location data is collected or stored** by Epidemica-based apps.

 ### Why do we collect this information?